-Each doctoral student is expected to develop and demonstrate proficiency in at least three areas:
+Each doctoral student is expected to develop and demonstrate proficiency in at least three areas, and the student's selected minor:

 - 1. core maternal and child health content,

-- 2. research methods, and
+- 2. research methods,

-- 3. a chosen substantive area of specialization.
+- 3. a chosen substantive area of specialization, and

+- 4. The student's selected minor.